|

 25% of the recommended amount of catalyst - FlexKrete will not set up without

 catalyst.
-You will need to power mix for 30 seconds to 1 minute.
+You will need to power mix for 30 seconds.
 The

 longer you mix it the faster it will set up.
 When fully mixed/catalyzed, then power